ajd213/hypercubes/README.md

 numpy.get_include()
 ```

+The include path of GSL will depend on where it was installed.

 ## Using the module

 In the directory analysis/, we include a file distributions.py, which contains functions for analysing cluster sizes and saving/loading data.
 When analysing the data, be sure to import this file.